bmwoolf/human_function_search_agent/README.md

 ## Goals

-- Use UniProt, PubMed, and KEGG APIs to extract structured metadata
+- Use UniProt, PubMed, Reactome, and KEGG APIs to extract structured metadata
 - Normalize into consistent CSV schemas
 - Output downloadable .csv and .xlsx files
 - Package as a CLI or Streamlit-based agent for user interaction